Particular/docs.particular.net/nservicebus/pipeline/features.md

 <!-- import FeatureSartupTaskDefinition -->

 To associate a `FeatureStartupTask` with your feature, register it in the constructor of your feature using `RegisterStartupTask`.
 The task will only be created and called if the feature is enabled.
+The `FeatureStartupTask`s are activated and started in random order.

 <!-- import FeatureStartupTaskRegistration -->